amartinsan/SNPs_pipeline/README.md

 	done

- The rest of the anaysis was made using R
+ ## The rest of the analysis was made using R